saviornt/NexusLite/Project_Development.md

   - Supply-chain checks are wired in CI (`cargo-audit`/`cargo-deny`); local runs are optional if the tools are installed.

 - Run per-module tests and checks with `cargo fmt`, `cargo clippy`

+---

+## Testing and QA

+This project has three test suites:

+- Integration tests (automated): lives under `tests/integration_tests/`
+- Property tests (automated): lives under `tests/prop_tests/`
+- Interactive tests (manual): lives under `tests/interactive/` and are ignored by default

+Automated suites can be run directly with Cargo (no shell wrappers):

+- Integration tests: `cargo test -q --test integration_tests`
+- Property tests: `cargo test -q --test prop_tests`
+- All (aggregator): `cargo test -q --test all`

+Cargo aliases (for convenience):

+- Unit tests (colocated in src via `#[cfg(test)]`): `cargo unit-tests`
+- Integration tests: `cargo integration-tests`
+- Property tests: `cargo prop-tests`

+### Interactive tests (manual)

+Interactive tests validate real TTY prompts for opening an encrypted database via the `nexuslite` binary.
+They are intentionally marked `#[ignore]` and will only run correctly in a real terminal (TTY).
+When executed in a non-TTY (e.g., CI or VS Code’s default test runner), these tests will detect the lack of a TTY and skip.

+How to run from a separate terminal:

+1. Open a real terminal window (PowerShell, Windows Terminal, cmd).
+1. From the project root, run: `cargo test --test interactive -- --ignored --nocapture`
+1. Follow the on-screen prompts.
+For the “correct credentials” test, use:

+- Username: `admin`
+- Password: `password`

+1. The “incorrect credentials” test will ask you to enter random short credentials; it should fail as expected.

+Notes

+- The CLI prompts only when stdin is a TTY.
+Programmatic API paths are non-interactive and require credentials via environment when opening encrypted DBs.
+- For programmatic/non-interactive opens (used in automated tests), set `NEXUSLITE_USERNAME` and `NEXUSLITE_PASSWORD` environment variables before invoking the relevant command or API.
+- The interactive tests spawn the `nexuslite` binary with inherited stdio and will skip automatically if a TTY is not detected.

+- [ ] Unit tests
+  - [ ] Colocate unit tests with source modules using `#[cfg(test)]` (e.g., `src/<module>/...` with `mod tests`)
+  - [ ] Add a small test-only support module for temp dirs and file helpers
+  - [ ] Cover core modules: utils, query (parse/eval/exec), api, crypto, import/export
+  - [ ] Ensure unit tests run via `cargo unit-tests` (alias for `cargo test --lib`) and are included in CI

 - [ ] Docs
   - [ ] Ensure that the codebase is properly documented as per Rust coding standards and best practices.